szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to mount the external data SSD/HDD?
-After all private files are successfully copied to the external SSD or at least the folder structure was created, you should mount the drive to your server.
+After all private files are successfully copied to the external data SSD/HDD or at least the folder structure was created, you should mount the drive to your server.
 <details><summary>Click here to expand</summary>

-1. **Connect** the external SSD to your server
+1. **Connect** the external data SSD/HDD to your server
 1. Run `sudo bash /var/scripts/not-supported.sh` over CLI
 1. Choose `Bitlocker Mount`
 1. Choose to install Bitlocker Mount